 You can see more about our heritage and how this history feeds into the quality of our training services, below.

 The Robert Gordon Institute of Technology (RGIT) begins to work with oil companies and the drilling sector to develop and deliver survival training to the oil, merchant navy, fishing and aviation industries.
 Its purpose-built Offshore Survival Centre in Aberdeen becomes a world leader in survival techniques.

 RGIT installs the first ever helicopter underwater escape training (HUET) simulator.

 To ensure that survival training is as realistic as possible, the RGIT team tasks Alex Urquhart (RGIT School of Mechanical and Offshore Engineering) with designing the simulator.

-The UK Offshore Operators Association (UKOOA) and 13 major operators agree to develop the world’s first Offshore Fire Training Centre (OFTC) in Montrose, a world first.
+The Petroleum Industry Training Board (PITB) - the forerunner to what is now OPITO - and 13 major operators agree to develop the world’s first Offshore Fire Training Centre (OFTC) in Montrose, a world first.